-E-Rate, created in 1996 and funded by fees Americans pay on their monthly phone bills, has helped connect most U.S. classrooms and public libraries to the Internet, but rules have limited how much money could fund broadband and Wi-Fi.
+Created in 1996, the program has helped connect almost all U.S. classrooms and public libraries to the Internet, but rules have limited how much money could fund broadband and Wi-Fi.

-President Barack Obama last year urged the FCC to expand E-Rate so 99 percent of schools would have access to high-speed broadband and wireless Internet within five years, though his plan suggested a temporary increase in the phone bill fees that fund the program.
+President Barack Obama last year urged the FCC to expand the program so that 99 percent of U.S. schools would have access to high-speed broadband and wireless Internet within five years.

 Experts agree that the program, whose applications had been mired in bureaucracy and funding allocated to outdated technologies like pagers, needs modernization.

 Some education advocates have demanded the FCC increase E-Rate's funding.
 Obama's plan suggested a temporary increase in the phone bill fees that fund E-Rate, but Republicans have staunchly rejected such calls.

 "Instead of throwing more money at the program, we need actual reform that will get us the most bang for our bucks," FCC Commissioner Ajit Pai, a Republican, told the Federal Communications Bar Association on Wednesday.

 Wheeler's proposal, which other FCC commissioners will review and could tweak before the vote, relies on more streamlined bureaucracy and management and better accounting to fund E-Rate in the future with a new focus on Internet.

 It also reinforces an FCC pledge from February to commit to Wi-Fi $1 billion in 2015 and another $1 billion in 2016 on top of regular E-Rate funding through reserves left unused from previous years, a senior FCC official said.